topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ### 7.4.2 Circuit
 - Touch Sensor
-    - SIG pin of the Touch Sensor Module is connected to the pin 39 on the TOPST VCP-G board.
+    - SIG pin of the Touch Sensor Module is connected to the pin 39 on the VCP-G board.
-    - VCC pin of the Touch Sensor Module is connected to 5V on the TOPST VCP-G board.
+    - VCC pin of the Touch Sensor Module is connected to 5V on the VCP-G board.
-    - GND pin of the Touch Sensor Module is connected to GND on the TOPST VCP-G board.
+    - GND pin of the Touch Sensor Module is connected to GND on the VCP-G board.
 - LED
-    - (+) pin of the LED is connected to pin 7 on the TOPST VCP-G board.
+    - (+) pin of the LED is connected to pin 7 on the VCP-G board.
     - (–) pin of the LED is connected to the GND rail on the breadboard.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/F_touchsensor.png" width="600"></p>